keploy/keploy/README.md

 Merge KTests with unit testing libraries(like Go-Test, JUnit..) to track combined test-coverage.

-KMocks can also be referenced in existing tests or use anywhere (including any testing framework).
+KMocks can also be referenced in existing tests or used anywhere (including any testing framework).
 KMocks can also be used as tests for the server.

 > Keploy is testing itself with &nbsp;  [![Coverage Status](https://coveralls.io/repos/github/keploy/keploy/badge.svg?branch=main&kill_cache=1)](https://coveralls.io/github/keploy/keploy?branch=main&kill_cache=1) &nbsp;  without writing many test-cases or data-mocks. 😎